Enroble/domain-refresh-script/README.md

 # AWS R53 Domain IP refresh script

-This is a simple bash script I've adapted from a solution on StackOverflow, which updates your R53's hosted zone domain class A record with the current public IP address.
+This is a simple bash script I've adapted from a solution on StackOverflow, which updates your R53's hosted zone domains class A record with the current public IP address.

 I use crontab to run the script periodicly on my personal server since our ISP seems to randomly change the public IP address every few weeks and I suddenly lose access to my server!
 D: